Random groups, random graphs and eigenvalues of p-Laplacians: Introduction

 In the case when Definition~\ref{def:IflpL} is restricted to isometric actions ($L=1$) and the Banach spaces are only $L^p$--spaces, the property is also called the $FL^p$--{\emph{property}}.
 A theorem of Delorme--Guichardet \cite{Guichardet:bull,Delorme} together with a standard Functional Analysis result \cite[Theorem 4.10]{WellsWilliams:Embeddings} imply that for every $p\in (1,2]$ property $FL^p$ is equivalent to Kazhdan's property (T) (see also \cite[Theorem 1.3]{BFGM}).
 For $p=1$ the equivalence is proved in \cite{BGM}.

 For $p\geq 2$ property $FL^p$ implies property (T), but the converse is not true, at least not for $p$ large.

-Indeed, it follows from work of P. Pansu \cite{Pansu:cohomologiepubl} and of Cornulier, Tessera \& Valette \cite{CornTessValette:infinity} that given ${\mathbb{H}}^n_{\textbf{H}}$, the $n$-dimensional hyperbolic space over the field of quaternions, its group of isometries $\Gamma =Sp(n,1)$ does not have property $FL^p$ for $p>4n+2$ (where $4n+2$ is the conformal dimension of the boundary $\partial_\infty {\mathbb{H}}^n_{\textbf{H}}$), while the same group is known to have property (T).
-Also, a result of M.\ Bourdon \cite{Bourdon16-properLp}, strengthening work of G.\ Yu \cite{Yu:hyplp}, implies that non-elementary hyperbolic groups $\Gamma$ have fixed-point-free isometric actions on an $\ell^p$-space for $p$ larger than the conformal dimension of the boundary $\partial_\infty \Gamma $ (see also Bourdon \& Pajot \cite{BourdonPajot:cohomologie} and Nica \cite{Nica13-ProperLp}).
+Indeed, it follows from work of P. Pansu \cite{Pansu:cohomologiepubl} and of Cornulier, Tessera \& Valette \cite{CornTessValette:infinity} that given ${\mathbb{H}}^n_{\textbf{H}}$, the $n$-dimensional hyperbolic space over the field of quaternions, its group of isometries $\Gamma =Sp(n,1)$, which has property (T), does not have property $FL^p$ for $p>4n+2$ (where $4n+2$ is the conformal dimension of the boundary $\partial_\infty {\mathbb{H}}^n_{\textbf{H}}$); moreover, it admits a proper action on such an $L^p$-space.
+Also, a result of M.\ Bourdon \cite{Bourdon16-properLp}, strengthening work of G.\ Yu \cite{Yu:hyplp}, implies that non-elementary hyperbolic groups $\Gamma$ have fixed-point-free---in fact, proper--- isometric actions on an $\ell^p$-space for $p$ larger than the conformal dimension of the boundary $\partial_\infty \Gamma $ (see also Bourdon \& Pajot \cite{BourdonPajot:cohomologie} and Nica \cite{Nica13-ProperLp}).
 In particular this holds for hyperbolic groups with property (T).

 This shows that for large $p>2$ property $FL^p$ is strictly stronger than property (T).
 The comparison between the two properties when $p>2$ is close to $2$ is unclear.
 It is known that every group with property (T) has property $FL^p$ for $p\in [2, 2+ \epsilon )$, where $\epsilon $ depends on the group \cite{BFGM, DrutuKapovich}.